ccswbs/snowdrop/site/content/docs/5.1/components/dropdowns.md

       <td>null | object | function</td>
       <td><code>null</code></td>
       <td>
-        <p>To change Bootstrap's default Popper config, see <a href="https://popper.js.org/docs/v2/constructors/#options">Popper's configuration</a>.</p>
+        <p>To change Snowdrop's default Popper config, see <a href="https://popper.js.org/docs/v2/constructors/#options">Popper's configuration</a>.</p>
-        <p>When a function is used to create the Popper configuration, it's called with an object that contains the Bootstrap's default Popper configuration.
+        <p>When a function is used to create the Popper configuration, it's called with an object that contains the Snowdrop's default Popper configuration.
 It helps you use and merge the default with your own configuration.
 The function must return a configuration object for Popper.</p>
       </td>
     </tr>
   </tbody>